 The Successor is authorized to issue awards under the 2022 Omnibus Equity Incentive Plan (the "2022 Plan").
-Under the 2022 Plan, 1,089,831 shares of Successor common stock of the Successor are authorized for issuance as of December 12, 2022.
-The number of shares of common stock available for issuance under the 2022 Plan shall automatically increase on the first trading day of January each calendar year during the term of the 2022 Plan, beginning with calendar year 2023, by an amount equal to four percent (4%) of the total number of shares of Successor common stock outstanding on the last trading day in December of the immediately preceding calendar year.
+Under the 2022 Plan, 31,138 shares of Successor common stock were initially authorized for issuance.
+The number of shares of Successor common stock available for issuance under the 2022 Plan shall automatically increase on the first trading day of January each calendar year during the term of the 2022 Plan, beginning with calendar year 2023, by an amount equal to four percent (4%) of the total number of shares of Successor common stock outstanding on the last trading day in December of the immediately preceding calendar year.
+On January 1, 2023 the shares automatically increased to 41,523.
+On September 8, 2023, the Company's Board of Directors approved the Company's Amended and Restated 2022 Omnibus Equity Incentive Plan (the "A&R Plan"), which the stockholders approved on October 31, 2023.
+The restated plan increases the number of shares of the Company's Successor common stock reserved for issuance by 114,286 shares to 155,809.
 The 2022 Plan provides for the issuance of incentive stock options, non-statutory stock options, rights to purchase common stock, stock appreciation rights, restricted stock and restricted stock units to employees, directors and consultants of the Company and its affiliates.
-The 2022 Plan requires the exercise price of stock options to be not less than the fair value of the Company's common stock on the date of grant.
-As of December 31, 2022, there were 1,089,831 Successor shares available for future issuance under the 2022 Plan.
+The 2022 Plan requires the exercise price of stock options to be not less than the fair value of the Company's Successor common stock on the date of grant.
+As of December 31, 2023, there were 114,286 Successor shares available for future issuance under the 2022 Plan.